mttorres/tdsRepLanguage/README.md

-   The two previous execution commands can also accept as input a nuXmv model from [reo2nuXmv](https://github.com/frame-lab/Reo2nuXmv), providing integration between the two tools.
+   The two previous execution commands can also accept as input a nuXmv model from [reo2nuXmv](https://github.com/frame-lab/Reo2nuXmv), providing integration between both tools.

       example: